 There is a great deal of evidence implicating vaccination as the cause of many serious chronic health problems.
 For this reason, I do not recommend vaccination for dogs or cats.

 A nosode is just a homeopathic remedy that is made from the actual disease and then very, very, diluted.
-Nosodes are not in any way infectious, and can be used to prevent viral infection.
+Nosodes are not in any way infectious, and have been said to be used to prevent viral infection.
 Under most circumstances, there is no need for nosodes in adult dogs and cats, so their use is generally limited to puppies and kittens.
-There is, however, a nosode for heartworms, which could be used in adult dogs on an ongoing basis.
+There is, however, a nosode for heartworms, which could be used in adult dogs on an ongoing basis in certain situations as part of a holistic prevention protocol.

 Our usage here is for prevention of vaccination illness, i.e. vaccinosis.
 The tautode are made from the actual vaccine.